Navigation in Blazor TreeView Component

 }

-The functionality of the href attribute in the Blazor TreeView component’s NavigateUrl property has been updated to align with Blazor routing standards.
-Instead of rendering a traditional anchor tag with an href, the component now uses the NavigationManager.NavigateTo method to programmatically navigate to the specified URL.
+The functionality of the href attribute in the Blazor TreeView component’s NavigateUrl property is aligned with Blazor routing standards.
+Instead of rendering a traditional anchor tag, the component now uses the NavigationManager.NavigateTo method to programmatically navigate to the specified URL.

 However, when using the built-in URLs from the NuGet package (for example, MicrosoftIdentity/Account/SignOut from Microsoft.Identity.Web.UI), these URLs may not function properly in the application.
 To resolve this, you need to prevent the default navigation functionality by setting args.Cancel to true and then use the NavigationManager.NavigateTo method within the NodeSelecting event, as shown below: